A data-driven analysis of $500B valuation, $9B annual losses, and $1.4 trillion in infrastructure commitments

 As one senior OpenAI executive explained, the strategy is to "come up with creative financing strategies" to signal "we're good for the debt."[11]
 The circularity mirrors dot-com era telecom companies investing in startups that would then buy their equipment—inflating both companies' figures until the music stopped.

-The scale is concerning: over $1 trillion in infrastructure spending over the next decade—26+ gigawatts requiring power equivalent to 20 nuclear reactors.[11]
-These are long-term obligations backed by the assumption that revenue will eventually materialize.
-This is precisely the liability structure that doomed WeWork.
+The scale is concerning: announced infrastructure partnerships totaling over $1 trillion over the next decade—26+ gigawatts requiring power equivalent to 20 nuclear reactors.[11]
+While not all of these are binding in the same way WeWork's leases were, they represent long-term strategic bets backed by the assumption that revenue will eventually materialize.

-For OpenAI's $157 billion valuation to make sense, the company needs to eventually generate $20-30 billion in annual revenue with 30%+ profit margins (implying $6-9 billion in annual profit, which at a 20-25x multiple justifies the valuation).
-That requires:
+For OpenAI's $500 billion valuation to make sense, the company needs to eventually generate $100+ billion in annual revenue with 30%+ profit margins (implying $30+ billion in annual profit, which at a 15-20x multiple justifies the valuation).
+OpenAI projects $200 billion revenue by 2030—achievable but requiring:

 Each of these individually is challenging.
 Achieving all simultaneously is possible but requires near-perfect execution—which the product confusion, governance chaos, and talent exodus suggest is unlikely.